Anonymous-cheese/SwitchPort-Resolver/README.md

 ---

 ## 📜 License

+This project is licensed under the MIT License.
-MIT License — feel free to use, modify, and contribute.
+You are free to use, modify, and contribute to this project, provided the original license and copyright notice are included.